gluster/glusterdocs/docs/Administrator Guide/SSL.md

 	gluster volume set MYVOLUME client.ssl on
 	gluster volume set MYVOLUME server.ssl on

-Note that the above options affect only the GlusterFS native protocol.
-Foreign protocols such as NFS, SMB, or Swift will not be affected.
+>**Note** that the above options affect only the GlusterFS native protocol.
+>For foreign protocols such as NFS, SMB, or Swift the encryption will not be
+>affected between:
+>
+>1.
+NFS client and Glusterfs NFS Ganesha Server
+>2.
+SMB client and Glusterfs SMB server
+>
+>While it affects the encryption between the following:
+>
+>1.
+NFS Ganesha server and Glusterfs bricks
+>2.
+Glusterfs SMB server and Glusterfs bricks

 ## Using TLS Identities for Authorization